 The Senior Chief Scott DeCoste Memorial Scholarship is a 501(c)(3) nonprofit organization, established on June 13, 2016, with the mission of keeping Senior Chief DeCoste’s memory alive by helping others and making a lasting impact.

-· Rhode Island: Scholarships are awarded to graduates of Woonsocket High School, Scott’s alma mater.
-In addition, a scholarship is awarded to a child of a military parent, regardless of the school they attend within Rhode Island.
+Scholarships are awarded to graduates of Woonsocket High School, Scott’s alma mater.
+In addition, we offer scholarships to high school seniors from military families across Rhode Island, regardless of the school they attend.
+Eligible military parents may be active duty, veterans, or deceased.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.